Martina Dlabajová: Publishing "The Little Prince" book in Czech and Moravian Dialects

-She is a passionate reader and owns one of the largest collections of various language editions of "The Little Prince" in the world, currently numbering over 350 books, including editions in Braille and the 1943 French edition.
+She owns one of the largest collections of various language editions of "The Little Prince" in the world, currently numbering over 350 books, including editions in Braille and the 1943 French edition.

 In addition to her collecting passion, she has initiated four retellings of this cult book into Czech and Moravian dialects.
 After editions in Hantec (Malé principál), Wallachian (Malučký princ), and Podkrkonošský dialect (Malej princ), the latest book edition in the dialect of the region Slovácko titled Malušenký princ was published in 2024, in collaboration with the publishing house JOTA.